 - 4 Cups Boiling Water

-Here’s a few notes to get you started growing borax crystals…
+Here are a few notes to get you started growing large borax crystals…

-You will want to set up your 5 cups in a location where they won’t be disturbed.
-You will want to keep the kiddos from shaking, moving, or stirring the mixture once you have filled the cups.
+- You will want to set up your 5 cups in a location where they won’t be disturbed.
+It is important to keep the kiddos from shaking, moving, or stirring the mixture once you have filled the cups.

 HOW LONG DO BORAX CRYSTALS TAKE TO GROW?